dmbarbour/glas/docs/GlasZero.md

 ## Data

-The g0 program syntax has built-in support for numbers, symbols, strings, and programs as values.
+The g0 program syntax has built-in support for numbers, symbols, strings, and programs.

         0b010111                (becomes identical bitstring)
         23                      0b10111         (a min-width representation)